SHARE

 Picnic on the Seine

-Visit a local boulangerie: First Time Guide to Paris
+Visit a local boulangerie: First Time Guide to Paris.

-For the best croissant check out this post.
+For the best croissant, check out this post.

-Beware of pickpockets and scammers
+Beware of pickpockets and scammers.

-Be mindful of your belongings.
-You don’t want to ruin your trip.
 Check out my safety tips for travelers here.

 Try A Classic French Bistro

-where to eat and drink in Paris
+Here is my list of favorite places to eat and drink in Paris

-Visit the market in Paris
+Visit the market in Paris.

 French markets in Paris give you a taste of the local experience.
-You can see my five favorite ones here and plan your visit based on your itinerary or hotel location.

-Always Pack an Umbrella
+Always Pack an Umbrella Even When Rain isn’t In The Forecast

-It can rain without warning, even if the weather doesn’t call for it.
 Check out this post for ideas on what to do in Paris when it rains.

-Watch the sunset or sunrise
+Watch the sunset or sunrise.

 Leave the Activewear at Home/ Dress Like a Local